arun-annamalai/distributed-systems/README.md

-# mapreduce
+# Distributed Systems
-Mapreduce Implementation in GO

-This is a completed MIT course 6.824 mapreduce distributed system framework
+This follows the MIT open source course 6.824 distributed system course and includes the following implementations in Golang

+Mapreduce

+Raft